 subarachnoid hemorrhage: bleeding in the space surrounding the brain; may cause a stroke.

 venous sinus: a blood filled channel that lacks normal vessel walls.

-reviewed by > Mario Zuccarello, MD and Nancy McMahon, RN , Mayfield Clinic / University of Cincinnati Department of Neurosurgery, Ohio
+reviewed by > Mario Zuccarello, MD, and Andrew Ringer, MD , Mayfield Clinic / University of Cincinnati Department of Neurosurgery, Ohio